mcp-ectors/mcp-weather-api/README.md

-# Weather API Router MCP
+# Weather API Router MCP - The FIRST WASIX-MCP Connector - All 200KB of it!!!

-This project (SOON!!!) defines a Weather API Router as an MCP (Model Context Protocol) packaged as a WASM module.
+This project defines a Weather API Router as an MCP (Model Context Protocol) packaged as a WASM WASI module.
 The router provides weather data and supports various functionalities such as fetching weather data, reading resources, and handling prompts.

-The MCP router is built using the `wasix:mcp.router@0.0.1` standard, allowing it to interact with a WebAssembly runtime using the WASI-P2 (WASI 2.0) interface.
+The MCP router is built using the `wasix:mcp.router@0.0.2` standard, allowing it to interact with a WebAssembly runtime using the WASI-P2 (WASI 2.0) interface.

 ## Features

-- **Weather Data Fetching**: The router provides a tool (`WeatherFetcher`) to fetch weather data.
+- **Weather Data Fetching**: The router provides a tool (`get_weather`) to fetch weather data.
-- **Resource Management**: The router offers resources for weather data.
+- **Resource Management**: The router offers resources which could be extended to provide historical weather data.
 - **Prompts**: The router defines a prompt (`GetWeather`) to fetch weather information based on a location.
-- **WASM Support**: The router is packaged as a WASM module for seamless integration into a WASI runtime.
+- **WASM Support**: The router is packaged as a WASM32-WASIP2 module for seamless integration into a WASI runtime.
+Testing code shows you how to run it.

 ## Requirements